ahervy/www/src/content/portfolio/how-to.md

 Users had to contact our Support team to manage their API keys, which was not convenient.
 To improve the user experience, we launched a feature allowing them to manage their API keys.

+## Problem

+Key management was a support-heavy workflow, and users lacked clear instructions for safe creation and revocation.

 ## My role

 To support the launch of this feature, I was tasked with creating clear and concise instructions.

+## Approach

+- Mapped the end-to-end task flow and critical warnings.
+- Wrote a step-by-step guide with consistent terminology.
+- Validated accuracy with product and support.

 ## Process